Setup-Tooling/Setup-Tool-for-Fedora/README.md

 - RPM Fusion free tainted (repo)
 - libdvdcss (support for copyrighted DVDs)
 - RPM Fusion nonfree tainted (repo)
+- all of the above
+- system updates (dnf update)

+the script gives you the option reboot

+older versions still contain:
 - Flathub (repo) (removed in 38 due to it being enabled by default in Fedora 38)
-- system updates (dnf update)

-There is a version which reboots your PC/laptop after installing the stuff mentioned above and one which doesn't reboot.
 This project has no relation the projects named above.

 This needs to be enabled:
 ![Screenshot from 2023-01-17 00-41-11](https://user-images.githubusercontent.com/95959450/212780926-f5806457-5b99-4c5c-9b70-ef21296ea32e.png)

-after enabling the above, right-click the file and press "Run as a Programm"
+after enabling the above, right-click in the and open it in terminal then type in ./start.sh

-Now you need to type in your password and press enter.